 Optional: carpet pullers

 Gluing the seams is the least forgiving stage of the artificial grass installation process and can cause a lot of headaches.
-Turf should only be glued when you are 100% confident in the turf placement and seam invisibility.
+Turf should only be glued when you are 100% confident in the turf placement and the seam is invisible after getting it just right with a carpet kicker.
 It's a good idea to do a final check of the seam to make sure it's nearly invisible along the entire length of the seam.

 Roll the turf back away from the seam far enough to allow you to lay the cloth down and secure it to the sub base with small nails.
 Make sure the cloth reaches a few inches in each direction from the seam for proper bonding.
 If you are using seaming tape, roll it out with the shiny side down before applying the glue.

 Apply the artificial grass glue adhesive evenly to the seam cloth making sure not to get any glue on the grass blades.
 After allowing the glue to become tacky, roll the turf edges down along the seam making sure that the blades don't get squished or make contact with the glue.
 We recommend walking along the seam to ensure proper bonding.
 The glue should cure within a few hours but some glues can take up to 24 hours to properly cure.
 The glue should remain dry for this period, rain and sprinkler water could compromise the glues integrity.